AndreHeber/go-sqlite-blog/README.md

 ## Features

+- Admin Friendly: Easy to use, manage and backup - there is just the executable and the database file
 - User Management: Support for multiple user roles (admin, editor, author)
 - Article Management: Create, edit, and delete blog posts with Markdown support
 - Comments: Enable readers to leave comments on posts (with moderation options)